 It’s unlikely a Corgi Australian mix will be happy cooped up in a small apartment.
 They’ll push their boundaries, seeking bigger challenges, different places to explore and new games to keep their sharp minds ticking over.
 If you’re unable to deliver such stimulation, they’ll likely go and find it for themselves.

-Provided you can keep up though, this mix is likely to be a perfect fit for a busy household.
+If you can keep up, this mix is likely to be a perfect fit.
 Both parent breeds settle in well to households with older children who can help you provide the hours of engagement they need.

 Coming from two strong herding breeds, the Corgi Australian Shepherd mix will need extra supervision around small children and other pets.
-It is likely that they will try to round up anything small and running, by blocking their way, barking and nipping at their heels.
+It is likely that they will try to round up anything small and running.
+They may do this by blocking their way, barking and nipping at their heels.

 Training Your Corgi Australian Shepherd Mix